robalb/morsechat/README.md

 navigate into the repository `cd morsechat`

-start the apis in development mode `docker-compose up`
+start the api server in development mode `docker-compose up`

 start vite in development mode `cd /web && npm run dev`

 ## production

-A production ready image can be generated from the docker-compose.prod, It will also handle the website build.

-`docker-compose -f docker-compose.prod.yml up --build`
+The easiest way to run the webapp in a production environment is with the provided docker-compose.prod, `docker-compose -f docker-compose.prod.yml up --build`

+Alternatively, you can deploy the app on a k8s kluster using the provided kompose objects.

+The live website on halb.it is built using github workflows, and deployed on a k8s cluster with argoCD

 ## schemas migrations